 - Step 1.
-As noted in Procedure 1, Step 1, determine the optimal survey time (referred to as a survey window) for each federally protected species listed for the county or counties the study area is located in using resource agency-approved optimal survey windows for plant and animal species.
+As noted in Procedure 1, Step 1, determine the optimal survey time (referred to as a survey window) for each federally protected species listed within the study area (including those species identified as Proposed Threatened or Endangered in IPaC) using resource agency-approved optimal survey windows for plant and animal species.
 If the initial field work (Task 1 & Task 2) is performed outside the appropriate survey window and suitable habitat is found, then revisit the study area during the next available survey window.
 If field surveys are performed after the completion of the NRTR but before the planning document is completed, document the survey results in a survey memo.
-Post the survey memo on the NCDOT Preconstruction site and email your NCDOT Project Manager that the memo is available. - Step 2.
+Post the survey memo on the NCDOT Preconstruction site under the Consultant Submittals topic under the Natural Environment discipline, and email your NCDOT scoping contact that the memo is available. - Step 2.
 Refer to the optimal survey windows for animal species that are deferred to the BSG for surveying.
-If survey assistance from the BSG is required, the ECAP project manager will submit a request to BSG using ETRACS.
-For consultants, this process is determined by your NCDOT Project Manager. - Step 3.
+If survey assistance from the BSG is required, the ECAP Environmental Coordinator will submit a request to BSG using ETRACS.
+For consultants, this process is determined by your NCDOT scoping contact. - Step 3.
 Refer to the same survey information in Step 2 for species that ECAP will consult directly with the appropriate resource agency in lieu of a survey.
-For consultants, this process is determined by your NCDOT Project Manager. - Step 4.
-For all protected species surveys, follow the available field survey procedures relative to the species under consideration.
-For a list of available procedures, refer to the Environmental Guidance and Procedures site. - Step 5.
-Based on the field survey, produce a biological conclusion.
-Refer to Rendering a Biological Conclusion procedure.
+For consultants, this process is determined by your NCDOT scoping contact. - Step 4.
+For all protected species surveys, follow any available field survey procedures relative to the species under consideration. - Step 5.
+Based on the field survey, render a biological conclusion.